PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 remain the same whether you decide to build your solution using a single PBIX project file or with a combination of PBIX project files.
 There are specific tasks you need to perform at the dataset level and other tasks you must perform when building report layouts in Power BI Desktop.
-The multi-language report development process can be broken down into a few distinct phases.
-Each of these phases will be examined in detail in this article.

 While the solution provided by **ProductSalesMultiLanguage.pbix** demonstrates a single PBIX project file approach where the dataset and